erroronline1/caro/readme.md

 * dialog **passed**
 * serviceworker **passed**
 * document composer **passed**
-* notifications **failed on macOS desktop**
+* notifications **failed on macOS desktop and iOS due to unsupported Notification-API**
-* scanner **failing on test environment, passing on iPad via https://scanapp.org**
-* stlviewer **failed on test environment, passing on iPad via https://viewstl.com**
+* notification indicators **failed on iOS Safari, passed as PWA**
+* scanner **passed**
+* stlviewer **passed**

 Notes:
-* Notifications in Safari might only work on mobile if the application is added to the home screen as a progressive web app via the *Share*-option.
+* Notifications in Safari only work on mobile if the application is added to the home screen as a progressive web app via the *Share*-option.
+Notifications seem to be enabled by default in this case.
+This can be changed within the system settings of the device.
+* iOS PWAs seem to not being updated regarding front end code and may have to be reinstalled on changes.
 * Styling is slightly different because of inconsistent following of web standards
-* WebGL-implementation reportedly seems to have a bug ([1](https://discussions.apple.com/thread/255393181), [2](https://discussions.apple.com/thread/255658137?answerId=260549714022#260549714022)), so the STL-Viewer might not work.
-[Test function](https://get.webgl.org)
 * Disclaimer: it is possible that some restrictions happen because of a self signed certificate for the developer environment SSL-connection.
 Trust settings were unsuccessful on macOS as well.
 Also there may be limits due to a virtual test environment.

 Albeit Safari being capable of displaying most of the content and contributing reliable to records it is highly recommended to use a webbrowser that adheres to current standards.
 Firefox and Edge show no issues on the test environment.